Buy-side vs sell-side M&A: Definitions and best practices

 • Due diligence specialists

 The sell-side M&A team performs research, identifies a selling company’s investment potential, and provides insights into current financial projections and trends.
-Based on the findings, sell-side advisors create publicly available reports that buy-side analysts use later.
+Based on the findings, sell-side advisors create publicly available reports that buy-side analysts can use later.

 Involved entities